 The service is usually followed by a time of fellowship with tea, coffee, and some pastries or other snacks.

-If you are closer to Canby, Oregon, you might enjoy visiting our "sister" parish, Holy Trinity Old Catholic Church, 117 NE Third Ave.
+If you are closer to Canby, Oregon, you might enjoy visiting our "sister" parish, Holy Trinity Old Catholic Church, at 117 NE Third Ave.
 They hold a Mass on Sundays at 10 AM.
 They have a wonderful, friendly congregation that is larger than our own.

 The chapel address is 805 NW Alder St., McMinnville OR, 97128.